-In this post we have compiled and reviewed a number of dynamo hub charging units for USB devices.
-We also have a comprehensive resource which overviews dynamo hubs, solar panels and external batteries, check out the Ultimate Power Resource For Bicycle Touring.
+This is a list and short review of dynamo hub charging units for USB devices.
+I have a more comprehensive resource which overviews dynamo hubs, solar panels and external batteries too: check out the Ultimate Power Resource For Bicycle Touring.

-You can also use the dynamo to charge batteries (AA, AAA etc), Kindles, GoPros, USB powered lights, headtorches, speakers, MP3 players and much more.
+I can charge my Apple iPhone 5S smartphone, Sony TX10 digital camera, Airstash Pocket Server, Garmin Edge 800 GPS and 6700mA external battery.
+It’s possible to use the dynamo hub to charge batteries (AA, AAA etc), Kindles, GoPros, USB powered lights, headtorches, speakers, MP3 players and much more.

-We’ve used the Pedal Power products for a few years now, and have recently made the switch to Tout Terrain’s The Plug III, which we believe is the best power supply going around.
-It’s simple and elegant, theft-proof and achieves full USB power (5V/500mA) at 12km/h.
+I’ve used the Pedal Power products for a few years now, but recently made the switch to Tout Terrain’s The Plug III, which I believe is one of the best power supplies going around.
+It’s simple and elegant, theft-proof and achieves full USB power (5V/500mA) at just 12km/h.

 The Plug III is a USB port at the headset cap which draws power from a dynamo hub or sidewall dynamo.
 Sneaky electronic parts hide away in your steerer tube providing your bike with a very clean look, with a minimal weight penalty (perhaps 150g).
 The Plug cleverly converts AC into DC power from your 6V dynamo for charging USB goodies.

-Cons: There’s no cache battery, so if you dip above and below 12km/h the charge will go on/off (we charge into a battery when this is the case).
+Cons: There’s no cache battery, so if you dip above and below 12km/h the charge will go on/off (I charge into a battery when this is the case).
 You cannot charge devices post-ride.
-The USB interface gets a bit rusty, although this hasn’t affected our units performance.
+The USB interface gets a bit rusty, although this hasn’t affected my units performance.
 You can’t mount computers/smartphones on your stem as easily.
 It’s pretty pricey compared to other products.

 Price: $215 USD

 This dynamo cable features a built-in 2200mAh battery which allows you to charge as you go, or charge post ride.
-It worked flawlessly for the two years we put into it.
-The only issue we had was working out how to mount it to our bike – we eventually cable tied it on, but was always worried someone would touch it when we locked it up in the street.
+It worked flawlessly for the two years I put into it.
+The only issue I had was working out how to mount it to my bike – I eventually cable tied it on, but was always worried someone would touch it when I locked it up in the street.

 Pros: Cable and battery in one with battery storage.
 Cache battery allows you to not loose charge when you’ve stopped momentarily.
 Works flawlessly.

-Cons: Mounting onto the bike doesn’t come easy – we feel you need a front pannier to run it well, but it’s not a necessity.
+Cons: Mounting onto the bike doesn’t come easy – I feel you should use a front pannier to run it well, but it’s not a necessity.
 Battery charge is slow from power point (same speed as charging from hub).
 Vulnerable to theft if left on the street with your bike.
-Didn’t charge our smartphone (we could only charge via the V4i battery back – apparently there is a new cable attachment for iPhone 5).
+Didn’t charge my smartphone directly (I could only charge via the V4i battery back – apparently there is a new cable attachment for iPhone 5).

 Battery: 2200mAh Lithium Polymer